Skip to Content

 Gatorland With Kids, Gatorland Orlando Florida, Things To Do With Kids In Orlando

-What To Bring With You On Your Trip
+What To Bring With You To Gatorland

 If you’re planning a full or half day trip to Gatorland, and you’re traveling away from your resort area, you’ll want to be prepared.
 Wear closed-toe shoes (which are required for the Screamin’ Gator Zip Line – extra charge), bring extra sunscreen and stay hydrated.
 Parents might want to pack an extra change of clothes if you plan to utilize the splash pad area, but they have a drying station as well.
 Lockers and changing rooms are available.